 Discovering Petra

-The day before visiting Petra, my wife and I did the Dead Sea ultra marathon, much of which is downhill – suffice to say, just making it down the stairs at our accommodation the next morning was an accomplishment in itself.
-That said, the six hours we spent wandering around the ruins of Petra was worth every step.
-Like most other tourists, we were offered multiple donkey rides through the ruins which we always stubbornly declined.
-Every time I look at this photo I imagine a young man contemplating a trip on horseback into the sunset across the great unknown – not one on the hunt for tourists looking to rest their weary legs.
+The day before visiting Petra, I did the Dead Sea ultra marathon, much of which is downhill.
+Suffice to say, just making it down the stairs at my accommodation the next morning was an accomplishment in itself.
+That said, the six hours spent wandering around the ruins of Petra was worth every step.
+Like most other tourists, I was offered multiple donkey rides through the ruins, which I always stubbornly declined.
+Every time I look at this photo I imagine a young man contemplating a trip on horseback into the sunset across the great unknown – not one on the hunt for tourists looking to rest their weary legs : )

 Rediscovering Tassie